ROCP BasicsInformation, including governance, funding, and accountability, about Regional Occupational Centers and Programs (ROCPs).

 - ROCPs collaborate and work in partnership with more than 35,000 business and industry partners, as well as public and private agencies and associations, to develop industry-based curriculum and offer instructional classes and programs to meet local business and industry needs.
 Students receive occupational training taught by experienced business and industry experts at a variety of venues from regular classrooms on high school campuses to actual business and industry facilities such as automotive dealerships and hospitals.

-- ROCP instructors are required to have five years of recent verified industry experience in the occupational area they teach and are often hired directly from industry.
+- ROCP instructors are required to have three years of recent verified industry experience in the occupational area they teach and are often hired directly from industry.

 - California Code of Regulations, Title 5, Section 11504 requires every ROCP training program to have a business/industry advisory committee that meets annually to evaluate the program's curriculum, validate whether there are employment opportunities in that training area, and make suggestions regarding program operation.